 Employee onboarding refers to welcoming and orienting new employees to an organization, equipping them with the necessary tools and resources to commence their work efficiently, and outlining the anticipated level of their contributions to the team.
 Onboarding is more than a “first day at work” — it’s a phase that extends over weeks or months, depending on the nature of the job and the organization.

-5 Tips to Drive Retention When Onboarding New Hires
+5 Employee Onboarding Tips for Better Retention of New Hires

 When onboarding new employees, it is essential to set them up for success and establish a solid foundation for retention.
-Here are five tips to make sure you have a smooth onboarding process and improve long-term retention:
+Here are five tips to make sure you have a smooth onboarding and employee retention process: